Breaking the stigma

 What is World Alzheimer's Day?

-Every year World Alzheimer's Day takes place on 21 September, and is the focus of World Alzheimer's Month in September.
-It’s an opportunity for organisations and individuals around the world to raise awareness, highlight issues faced by people affected by dementia and demonstrate how we can overcome them to help people live well with dementia.
+World Alzheimer's Day is an international campaign to raise awareness and highlight issues faced by people affected by dementia.
+It's an opportunity for people and organisations to demonstrate how we can overcome these issues and help people live well with dementia.

 Globally, dementia is one of the biggest challenges we face, with nearly 50 million people living with dementia worldwide.
 To tackle this global dementia challenge we need to work together, and to collaborate and share best practice with one another.

-This is why we have committed to work with partners on global research and campaigning, to share our learning, best practice and experience with one another, to share Dementia Friends as a global movement, and to forge partnerships as part of the Global Alzheimer's & Dementia Action Alliance.
+This is why we have committed to work with partners on global research and campaigning, as well as sharing our learning, best practice and experience with one another.